iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - timestamp
 - severity
 - record-specific state fields
-  - deployment status, such as pending, in progress, succeeded, failed, rolled back, or cancelled
+  - deployment-record status, such as pending, in progress, succeeded, failed, rolled back, or cancelled
   - runtime event type or outcome, such as observed, warning, error, timeout, or recovered
   - incident status, such as open, investigating, mitigating, resolved, or closed
 - linked traces, logs, or evidence

 A lineage view should show how these records connect across design, release, and production.

-For example, in an invoice-processing system, a release candidate should link to the exact prompt version, model configuration, execution flow definition, dataset version, evaluation results, policy-check results, and approval records used to justify that release.
+For example, in an invoice-processing system, a release candidate should link to the exact prompt version, model configuration, execution flow definition, dataset version, evaluation-result records, and policy-check-result records used to justify that release.

+An approval request should then link to that release candidate, and one or more approval decisions should link to the approval request.

+A release candidate may produce one or more deployment records across test, staging, and production environments, and may also produce multiple deployment records in the same environment if rollout attempts are retried, rolled back, or repeated.
+Each deployment record should therefore link back to the exact release candidate from which it was created.

-Once that release candidate is deployed to production, the deployment record should link back to that exact release candidate.
-Runtime events observed in production should then link back to the deployment and the release candidate associated with it.
-If a production problem occurs, the incident record should link back to the affected deployment and release candidate so the team can trace the issue to the exact prompt version, model configuration, execution flow definition, dataset version, test results, policy checks, approvals, and release decision that led to it.
+Runtime events observed in production should then link back to the specific deployment record in which they occurred and, through that deployment record, back to the release candidate associated with it.
+If a production problem occurs, the incident record should link back to the affected deployment record and release candidate so the team can trace the issue to the exact prompt version, model configuration, execution flow definition, dataset version, test results, policy checks, approvals, and release decision that led to it.

 ### 2. Evaluation and certification